 Alex: From cameras to drones, rentals on Fat Llama tend to be about 20 – 30% cheaper than the prices you’d find in a rental store – naturally a great incentive to rent on the platform for all of our users!
-Second, because of the peer to peer nature of the service, the pickup and drop off times for the equipment are generally much more flexible than a store where you’re often limited to limiting shop opening hours.
-The third thing to say – the thing that gets us out of bed in the morning – is that freelancers, hobbyists, and small business earn a huge amount of secondary income from their belongings – everyone wins!
+Second, because of the peer to peer nature of the service, the pickup and drop off times for the equipment are generally much more flexible.
+In comparison to a retail store where you’re often limited to limiting shop opening hours.
+The third thing to say – the thing that gets us out of bed in the morning.
+Is that freelancers, hobbyists, and small business earn a huge amount of secondary income from their belongings – everyone wins!

 Is Renting the Things You Already Own on Fat Llama Your Side Hustle?

 One of the key benefits of most side hustles is that you can start most right from your home.
 In some ways, it’s like starting your own home-based business.
 Unfortunately, some side hustles require you to invest in items to start your venture.
 What’s great about renting via Fat Lama is that you’re renting the things you already own.
 You’ve already spent the money, so there is no upfront investment to get started.

 If renting things you already own sounds like a great way for you to make some additional cash, give it a try.
 Sign up via this link and receive a $25 credit toward a Fat Lama rental.

 - Sign up and make money driving for Uber